 (Type Integer UI Float)

-Other Notes: For compatibility with earlier versions, (Type Float) and (Type UI) are permitted for data using the Table format, using the Table format, with Type Float signifying that the three column data types are Integer, Float and Float, and Type UI signifying that the three column data types are Integer, UI and Float.
+Other Notes: For compatibility with earlier versions, (Type Float) and (Type UI) are permitted for data using the Table format, with Type Float signifying that the three column data types are Integer, Float and Float, and Type UI signifying that the three column data types are Integer, UI and Float.
 However, these variations are discouraged.

 Examples: